Skip to main content

 GPU memory (VRAM)

-VRAM sets the ceiling on model size and context length.
+VRAM sets the ceiling on model size and context length because everything the GPU touches during inference must live in the memory: the model weights, the activations, and the KV cache.
+Weights determine the baseline footprint, so the model has to fit before you can serve it at all.
 For example, DeepSeek V3 and R1, with 671B parameters, require 8 NVIDIA H200 GPUs (141 GB each) to run.
 In contrast, smaller models such as Phi-3 can fit within 16–24GB when quantized.
+The KV cache then consumes whatever VRAM is left, which limits how long a context you can support.

-A major challenge is the KV cache.
+In production, the major challenge is often the KV cache.
 Its size grows linearly with sequence length, meaning long-context workloads can quickly exhaust memory.
 To avoid bottlenecks, you need distributed inference techniques like prefill-decode disaggregation and KV cache offloading.

 Memory bandwidth